scoopex/puppet-bastion_host/README.md

 This puppet project template provides the following aspects:

   * a security hardened openssh server setup
-  * audit shell which logs all executions shell interaction and remote command execution
+  * a audit shell which logs all executions shell interaction, scp and rsync file transfers and remote command execution
   * forbid auditshell users to modify and read the auditshell logs
   * review previous shell sessions by a reimplementaion of "scriptreplay"